 Let’s talk about optimizing your data feed.

-In order to properly optimize your data feed, you need to ask yourself a few questions:
+In order to properly optimize your product data feed, you need to ask yourself a few questions:

 - Is everything approved in my Google Merchant Center?